Algorithms for Competitive Division of Chores: Introduction

-\paragraph{Our Contribution.} We study the problem of allocating chores in the basic setting of additive utilities.
+We consider the problem of allocating chores in the basic setting of additive utilities. {It captures situations where the chores are unrelated, i.e., doing one does not affect the disutility from doing the other, and so the total disutility of an agent is the sum of disutilities from all the chores allocated to this agent.}

 We have a set $[n] = \{1, \ldots, n\}$ of agents and a set $[m] = \{1, \ldots, m\}$ of divisible chores (which may alternatively be seen as indivisible chores that can be allocated in a randomized way).
-The utilities of the agents are given by a matrix $\vec{v} \in \R_{<0}^{n\times m}$ such that $v_{i,j}$ is the {\fed (negative)} value of agent $i$ for chore $j$.
-Allocations are defined in the usual way and the utilities are additive over the allocations.
+The utilities of the agents are given by a matrix $\vec{v} \in \R_{<0}^{n\times m}$ such that $v_{i,j}$ is the { (negative)} value of agent $i$ for chore $j$.
+Allocations are defined in the usual way, and the utilities are additive over the allocations.

-We {\fed allow agents to have different budgets} represented by a vector $\vec{b} \in \mathbb{R}_{<0}^n$, which can be seen as virtual currency for acquiring chores; in particular, the budget of an agent denotes how much of a ``duty'' that agent has\footnote{Most of the literature on fair division assumes that agents are equal in their rights, the case captured by equal budgets.
-It turns out that allowing unequal budgets is convenient even if in our problem agents have equal rights: see agent-item duality in Section~\ref{sect_compute_Pareto} or budget-rounding in Section~\ref{sect_indiv}. }.
-For example, if an agent works full time while another agent only works half of the time, then this can be modeled with budgets $-1$ and $-0.5$, respectively.
-Note the budgets are negative to indicate that they represent a liability.
+We {allow agents to have different budgets} represented by a vector $\vec{b} \in \mathbb{R}_{<0}^n$, which can be seen as virtual currency for acquiring chores; in particular, the budget of an agent denotes how much of a ``duty'' that agent has.\footnote{Most of the literature on fair division assumes that agents are equal in their rights, the case captured by equal budgets.
+It turns out that allowing unequal budgets is convenient even if in our problem agents have equal rights: see agent-item {parity} in Section~\ref{sect_compute_Pareto} or budget-rounding in Section~\ref{sect_indiv}. } For example, if an agent works full time while another only works half of the time, this can be modeled with budgets $-1$ and $-0.5$, respectively.
+The budgets are negative to indicate that they represent a liability.

-Our main result states that: \begin{quote} \emph{{Finding all the outcomes of the competitive rule is a computationally tractable problem}} \end{quote} when either the number of agents or the number of chores is bounded.
-In particular, our algorithm runs in strongly polynomial time.
+Our main result is that \emph{{finding all the outcomes of the competitive rule can be solved in strongly polynomial time when either the number of agents or the number of chores is fixed}}.